mbrezu/Shovel/README.md

 for it to be:

- * embeddable - Shovel is implemented as a library, it can be loaded and used by your program,
+ * embeddable - Shovel is implemented as a library, it can be loaded and used by your program;
- * secure/sandboxed - Shovel processes can only perform the operations you explicitly allow
+ * secure/sandboxed - Shovel processes can only perform the operations you explicitly allow and the CPU/RAM usage of the process can be bound by soft limits;
  * and interruptible - a Shovel process can be stopped, saved to a database and resumed later, possibly on another machine.

 ## WHY?

 Have you ever needed to make RPC calls, but didn't know in advance the